Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: Vacuum branches

 We now study each vacuum branch separately.

-\begin{itemize} \item{(i)} If $\nu$ is a constant, meaning that the spatial slices are Riemann flat, then by (\ref{107d}) we get $\mu'' = - \frac{1}{2} \mu'^2$ which is solved by \be e^{\mu} = B(r+A)^2 \ee so the metric applicable in this case is given by \be ds^2 = - Hdt^2 + B(r+A)^2(dr^2 + d\theta^2 + d\phi^2) \ee where the integration constants have been redefined to $H$.
+\begin{itemize} \item{(i)} If $\nu$ is a constant, meaning that the spatial slices are flat, then by~(\ref{107d}) we get $\mu'' = - \frac{1}{2} \mu'^2$ which is solved by \be e^{\mu} = B(r+A)^2 \ee so the metric applicable in this case is given by \be ds^2 = - Hdt^2 + B(r+A)^2(dx^2 + dy^2 + dz^2) \ee where the integration constants have been redefined to $H$.
 The Kretschmann scalar for this metric vanishes.
-Given that the Ricci tensor = 0 we can conclude that the conformal tensor also vanishes hence the metric is locally flat or Minkowskian.
+Given that the Ricci tensor is zero, in unusual coordinates, we can conclude that the conformal tensor also vanishes hence the metric is locally flat or Minkowskian.

-\item{(ii)} With $\mu = -\frac{1}{2}\nu + C_1$ equation (\ref{107d}) reduces to the separable differential equation (essentially first order) $\nu'' = - \frac{1}{4} \nu'^2$ with solution \be e^{\nu} = C(r + A)^4 \ee and consequently \be e^{\mu} = E(r + A)^{-2} \ee where $A, B, C, E$ are all integration constants.
-The associated metric has the form \be ds^2 = -C(r + A)^4 dt^2 + E(r + A)^{-2} (dr^2 + d\theta^2 + d\phi^2). \ee \end{itemize} This metric has spatial slices that are conformally flat although the spacetime is curved in general.
+\item{(ii)} With $\mu = -\frac{1}{2}\nu + C_1$ equation~(\ref{107d}) reduces to the separable differential equation (essentially first order) $\nu'' = - \frac{1}{4} \nu'^2$ with solution \be e^{\nu} = C(r + A)^4 \ee and consequently \be e^{\mu} = E(r + A)^{-2} \ee where $A, B, C, E$ are all integration constants.
+The associated metric has the form \be ds^2 = -C(r + A)^4 dt^2 + E(r + A)^{-2} (dx^2 + dy^2 + dz^2). \ee \end{itemize} This metric has spatial slices that are conformally flat although the spacetime is curved in general.
 There is a singularity in the manifold at $r = -A$ and it will be interesting to classify this singularity.
-The Kretschmann invariant $K$ evaluates to \be K = R_{abcd} R^{abcd} = \frac{192}{B^2(r+A)^{12}} \ee for some constant $F > 0$.
-We can conclude that there is a curvature singularity of power-law type at $r = -A$ and the spacetime is asymptotically flat as $r \rightarrow \infty$.
+The Kretschmann invariant $K$ evaluates to \be K = R_{abcd} R^{abcd} = \frac{192}{B^2(r+A)^{12}}. \ee We can conclude that there is a curvature singularity of power-law type at $r = -A$ and the spacetime is asymptotically flat as $r \rightarrow \infty$.
 This type of singularity, unlike a coordinate singularity which can be eliminated through gauge choices, is not removable.
 Note that a singularity in the vacuum spacetime is not unexpected - the well known Schwarzschild exterior solution of Einstein gravity is also singular at the centre of the distribution and another surface known as the horizon.

-In our case there is no horizon at \(r = -A\) (for \(E \neq 0\))); the lapse diverges rather than vanishing, so it is not a Killing horizon.
-For a Killing horizon we expect $g_{tt} = 0$.

-If \(A < 0\) so \(r = -A\) lies in the physical domain, it is a naked singularity location (not hidden by a horizon).

-A clean matching is done at some regular radius $r=r_b$ by enforcing continuity of the induced metric and extrinsic curvature (equivalently, we may match the metric functions and the appropriate radial derivative combinations; for a perfect fluid this corresponds to $p(r_b) = 0$.)